scikit-image/scikit-image/INSTALL.rst

 Installing scikit-image
 =======================

-We are assuming that you have default Python environment already configured on your computer and you intend to install ``scikit-image`` inside of it.
-If you want to create and work with Python virtual environments, please follow the instructions on `venv`_ and `virtual environments`_.

-There are two ways you can install ``scikit-image`` on your preferred Python environment.
+We highlight four different ways to install and use ``scikit-image`` for
+Python3:

+1. Pre-installed scientific python distributions (recommended)
+2. Isolated environment based installation (recommended)
+3. Source based installation for development purposes
+4. Using the operating system's package manager (not recommended)

 1. Pre-installed scientific python distributions
-2. Virtual environment based installation
-3. Development Installation

-1. Pre-installed scientific python distributions
 ------------------------------------------------

-The fastest way to get going with scikit-image is to use one of several scientific python distributions that come with scikit-image (and many other useful packages) pre-installed.
+The easiest way to get going with scikit-image is to use one of several scientific python distributions that come with scikit-image (and many other useful packages) pre-installed.